This post was last updated on 6/17/2018

-In case you want to use other plugin for whatever reason, here are some good alternatives:
+In case you want to use another plugin for whatever reason, here are some good alternatives:

 That’s a wrap

 Hope you enjoyed the post and found it useful!
-Don’t forget to share and subscribe below to stay posted!
+Don’t forget to share!

 If you have any questions or thoughts you want to share with us, please drop a comment or contact us.